alp82/abmash/README.markdown

 Abmash
 ======
-**Abmash is imitation of human browser interactions, based on the visible rendered web page.**
+**Abmash is imitation of human interactions with a web browser, based on the visible rendered output.**

 Getting Started
 ---------------